You are here

 Poetry Foundation A great source for poems by many poets (alive and dead) on a variety of topics.
 Check out the podcasts, reading guides, poets & poems featured in Poetry magazine, and the cartoon gallery.

-Shmoop Literature A new resource for poetry and literature that’s been getting rave reviews.
+Shmoop Literature Resource for poetry and literature that’s been getting rave reviews.
 Graduate students at “top universities” are responsible for writing in-depth analysis and gathering notable quotations.

 RhymeZone Rhyming dictionary & thesaurus with other great features like famous quotations

 SparkNotes We know you would never avoid your reading homework.
-But just in case you need some help understanding Shakespeare, and can't get to the library for Our Friend Cliff (and his Notes), check out Spark Notes online.
+But just in case you need some help understanding Shakespeare, check these out.

 History Channel What happened today in history?
 Find out here.
 You can also explore a wide range of topics, watch videos, and play games.